embecosm/chiphack/basic_verilog/button_edge_detect/button_ed.md

 ![Alt Text](./diagram_clock.jpeg)

 We can then attach a similar counter as to the previous counter to test.
-You can do this however you like however I used another verilog file.
+You can do this however you like, however I used another verilog file.